 FFA and 4-H: Teaching Kids to Harden Their Hearts

-The school year is winding down and the summer fair circuit is getting under way.
-And for animals used in 4-H, the National FFA Organization (FFA), and other agricultural programs, the season ahead is unlikely to have a pleasant ending.
-The animals in these programs are typically destined for one of two heartbreaking fates: to be sold at auction for slaughter or to be used as “breeders” (and likely sent to slaughter later, once they’re no longer profitable).
-And all the while, these programs teach children the dangerous message that it’s acceptable to send their animal friends—whom they’ve likely cared for and bonded with for months—to violent, terrifying deaths at slaughterhouses.
+School is supposed to be a place where children go to learn valuable information and life skills that will help them become kind, productive members of society.
+But when schools offer animal agriculture programs, including through groups such as 4-H and the National FFA Organization (FFA), they become places that teach children to abuse and exploit animals for awards, accolades, and money.
+The animals used in these programs are typically doomed to one of two heartbreaking fates: to be sold at auction for slaughter or to be used as “breeders” (and likely sent to slaughter once their bodies give out and they’re no longer profitable).
+These programs teach children the harmful message that it’s acceptable to send their animal friends—even if they’ve cared for and bonded with them for months—to violent, terrifying deaths at slaughterhouses.

 We know that many young people join FFA or 4-H programs because they’re interested in animals—but the goals of these programs demand that children develop a harmful disconnect from those very animals, and the consequences are detrimental to everyone involved.